andreahaku/code_trm_mcp/README.md

 - Reduced token usage when working with large files
 - Fewer wasted iterations due to validation and error correlation

+## Token Optimization

+The MCP tool schemas have been optimized to minimize token usage while preserving full functionality:

+**Optimization results:**
+- **4% reduction** in total MCP token usage (384 tokens saved)
+- **15 tools** optimized from 9,618 tokens to 9,234 tokens
+- **No functionality loss** - all parameters, types, and features unchanged

+**What was optimized:**
+- Concise tool descriptions without verbose explanations
+- Removed redundant property descriptions
+- Eliminated inline examples from schemas
+- Streamlined text while maintaining clarity

+**Impact:**
+- Frees up 384 tokens in your context window
+- Equivalent to ~100 additional lines of code context
+- MCP protocol overhead (~7,200 tokens) remains the main bottleneck

+**Implementation:**
+Ultra-optimized schemas are active.
+For analysis and bigger token savings strategies, see `TOKEN_OPTIMIZATION.md` and `token-comparison.md`.

 ## Score Calculation

 Score is a weighted average in [0, 1]: